JSirna/CIS434_Term-Project/README.md

-# CIS434_Term-Project
+## CIS434_Term-Project
-This is where all project code will go
+This is where all project code will go, and miscellaneous research